J-And-J-Productions/2017-puppetconf/README.md

 If you'd like to experiment with testing puppet modules you will run these commands inside of the testkitchen directory

-    rake -T          # to view the available rake tasks kitchen converge # to "assemble" your testing environment.
+    bundle install   # will install the necessary gems for running tests (assumes you've installed bundler) kitchen converge # to "assemble" your testing environment.
 This will stand up an environment as defined by .kitchen.yml and apply your the puppet module to it. kitchen verify   # to run the tests in the included test suite (located within the test directory) kitchen login    # to connect to the running environment.
 This can be good for debugging.